bandaged childs finger

 How to Dress a Wound

 Caring for wounds is the most important part of first aid.
-Properly dressing and cleaning a wound is paramount for preventing infection and promoting healing.
+Properly dressing and cleaning a gauze stuck to wound is paramount for preventing infection and promoting healing.

 1. Gauge the Bleeding